Last Updated on March 17, 2021 by Gaia Zol

-D.H.
-Lawrence, in his witty essay Etruscan Places written in 1929, explains that “the Etruscans, as everyone knows, were the people who occupied the middle of Italy in early Roman days, and whom the Romans, in their usual neighborly fashion, wiped out entirely.”
+in 1929, D.H.
+Lawrence wrote the essay Etruscan Place.
+In its pages, he write that “they were, as everyone knows, were the people who occupied the middle of Italy in early Roman days, and whom the Romans, in their usual neighborly fashion, wiped out entirely.”

-Etruscan art before D.H.
-Lawrence’s essay had generally been viewed as a debased form of Greek art.
-Lawrence described the general feeling toward Etruscan art: “most people despise everything BC that isn’t Greek, for the good reason that it ought to be Greek even if it isn’t.”
-The truth is that Etruscan art was and is extremely important for the influence it had over Roman art and architecture.
+Before his research, critics believed that this art was a debased form of the Greek one.
+In fact, as Lawrence wrote, “most people despise everything BC that isn’t Greek, for the good reason that it ought to be Greek even if it isn’t.”
+But the truth is different.
+In fact, this art‘s influence is extremely important for Roman art and architecture.